 A program for prospective graduate students in psychology

-The UBC Department of Psychology’s Diversity Mentorship Program aims to prepare and mentor students from diverse, under-resourced, traditionally underrepresented, and/or marginalized backgrounds for graduate admissions in psychology.
-This program is geared towards advanced undergraduates or recent graduates who are interested in applying for research-oriented graduate programs in psychology.
-The first application cycle was Fall 2021 for entry in 2022-23.
+The Diversity Mentorship Program at UBC’s Department of Psychology provides mentorship and professional development support for students from diverse, under-resourced, traditionally underrepresented, and/or marginalized backgrounds.
+This program is geared towards advanced undergraduates or recent graduates who are interested in pursuing research-oriented graduate studies and research careers in psychology.

 About the program

-- How to apply for grad school, how applications are evaluated, and the interview process
+- How to apply for graduate school, funding, and the interview process

-A limited number of vouchers were available to program participants to offset the UBC graduate school application fee.
+For mentees applying to the UBC Psychology graduate program, a limited number of vouchers will be available to offset the UBC graduate application fee.

 Who is eligible to participate?

 You are eligible to participate if you meet ALL of the following criteria:

 - You come from a background that is diverse, under-resourced, marginalized, and/or traditionally under-represented in psychological science.
 This includes but is not limited to students who are Black, Indigenous, and People of Colour (BIPOC), LGBTQ+, from low-income backgrounds, living with disabilities, and / or are in the first generation in their family to attend university.